tashramsden/CMEECourseWork/week3/README.md

 **Topics covered this week:** [Biological Computing in R](https://mhasoba.github.io/TheMulQuaBio/notebooks/07-R.html#) (variables, creating and manipulating data, importing and exporting data, functions, vectorization, errors and debugging).
 [Data Management and Visualization](https://mhasoba.github.io/TheMulQuaBio/notebooks/08-Data_R.html) (Data wrangling, data visualization, tidyverse and ggplot)

-Languages: R (version 4.1.1), Shell, LaTeX
+Languages: Python3 (version 3.10.0), R (version 4.1.2), Bash (version 5.0.17(1)), LaTeX (pdfTeX version 3.14159265-2.6-1.40.20)

 Project structure: 25 R script files in the code directory, 1 LaTeX .tex file and a shell script file (described below), some of these will manipulate files from the data directory.
 The results directory will be populated by running the R scripts, and some quick plots will be saved to the sandbox directory.
+There are a further 6 groupwork code files, see below.

-Required R packages: `ggplot2`, `tidyverse`, `maps` (see below for specific scripts with these requirements)
+Required R packages: `ggplot2`, `tidyverse`, `maps` (see below for specific scripts with these requirements).

+Required Python packages (for groupwork): `os`, `sys`, `csv`, `numpy`.

 ## Code Files: